In this article

 We accept all major credit cards, including Visa, MasterCard, American Express, JCB, and Discover.
 Some electron and prepaid cards may not work, as Stripe determined (see the previous section for some info on Stripe).
 In most cases, we cannot override this.
 However, you are welcome to open a support ticket if you have no other payment method and try to assist.

 We do not accept Apple Pay, Google Pay, PayPal, or cryptocurrencies at this time, but that may change in the future!

-Authorization Holds: I haven't purchased anything yet and/or I have enough Account credit, so why do I see a "Pending" charge(s) on my card?
+Authorization Holds: I haven't purchased anything yet, and/or I have enough Account credit, so why do I see a "Pending" charge(s) on my card?

-Paperspace uses Authorization Holds to help mitigate abuse of services.
+Paperspace uses Authorization Holds to help mitigate the abuse of services.
 Most card companies show these transactions as “Pending.”

 It is important to understand that Authorization Holds are not regular charge transactions in that they do not withdraw money from your card.
-They are designed simply to ensure the specified amount is available, by placing a "hold" on the funds.
+They are designed to ensure the specified amount is available by placing a "hold" on the funds.
 Depending on the bank that issued your card, you may never see them appear at all.

 Paperspace also reserves the right to occasionally place manual Authorization Hold(s) on your payment source, depending on Account balance changes, Service Limit Increase requests, and other activity.
 This generally applies only to brand new Accounts and/or those having no billing history with Paperspace.